Church of England: Overseas developments

+The Church of India, Burma and Ceylon was established in Colonial India, with its first diocese being erected in 1813, the Diocese of Calcutta.
+Indian bishops were present at the first Lambeth Conference.

 The first Anglican missionaries arrived in Nigeria in 1842 and the first Anglican Nigerian was consecrated a bishop in 1864.
 However, the arrival of a rival group of Anglican missionaries in 1887 led to infighting that slowed the Church's growth.
 In this large African colony, by 1900 there were only 35,000 Anglicans, about 0.2% of the population.
-However, by the late 20th century the Church of Nigeria was the fastest growing of all Anglican churches, reaching about 18 percent of the local population by 2000.
+However, by the late 20th century the Church of Nigeria was the fastest growing of all Anglican churches, reaching about 18 per cent of the local population by 2000.

-The Church established its presence in Hong Kong and Macau in 1843.
+The church established its presence in Hong Kong and Macau in 1843.
 In 1951, the Diocese of Hong Kong and Macao became an extra-provincial diocese, and in 1998 it became a province of the Anglican Communion, under the name Hong Kong Sheng Kung Hui.

 From 1796 to 1818 the Church began operating in Sri Lanka (formerly Ceylon), following the 1796 start of British colonisation, when the first services were held for the British civil and military personnel.
 In 1799, the first Colonial Chaplain was appointed, following which CMS and SPG missionaries began their work, in 1818 and 1844 respectively.
-Subsequently the Church of Ceylon was established: in 1845 the diocese of Colombo was inaugurated, with the appointment of James Chapman as Bishop of Colombo.
-It served as an extra-provincial jurisdiction of the Archbishop of Canterbury, who served as its Metropolitan.
+Subsequently, the Church of Ceylon was established: in 1845 the diocese of Colombo was inaugurated, with the appointment of James Chapman as Bishop of Colombo.
+It served as an extra-provincial jurisdiction of the archbishop of Canterbury, who served as its metropolitan.